By Rick Heldman

 There are some disadvantages to this option of preventing foreclosure:

-- If you have taken multiple mortgages on your home or have tax liens against it, you will probably not be able to exercise this option.
+- If you have taken multiple mortgages or home loans on your property, or have tax liens against it, you will probably not be able to exercise this option.

 - As mentioned earlier, lenders prefer to deal with cash instead of having to sell the property on their own.
 You may therefore have a difficult time convincing the lenders to accept the title deed.
 However, you may have better chances if you are dealing with a bank.
 They will weigh the costs of dealing with a foreclosure against simply accepting the title deed and selling the property.